ariasql/ariasql/readme.md

     <h1 align="center"><img width="228" src="artwork/ariasql-logov1.png"></h1>
 </div>

-AriaSQL is an open source relational database server.
+AriaSQL is an open source multi-platform relational database server.
 AriaSQL is designed to be lightweight and fast with a focus on simplicity and ease of use.

 > [!WARNING]
 > Still in beta stages, use at your own risk.